ESCO Technologies (NYSE:ESE) Issues Q4 2022 Earnings Guidance

-ESCO Technologies (NYSE:ESE – Get Rating) issued an update on its fourth quarter 2022 earnings guidance on Monday morning.
+ESCO Technologies (NYSE:ESE – Get Rating) updated its fourth quarter 2022 earnings guidance on Monday.
 The company provided EPS guidance of $1.12-$1.18 for the period, compared to the consensus EPS estimate of $1.18.
 The company issued revenue guidance of -.
 ESCO Technologies also updated its FY 2022 guidance to $3.12-$3.18 EPS.

 ESCO Technologies Dividend Announcement

-Hedge funds and other institutional investors have recently made changes to their positions in the stock.
-Legal & General Group Plc raised its holdings in shares of ESCO Technologies by 1.6% during the second quarter.
-Legal & General Group Plc now owns 75,582 shares of the scientific and technical instruments company’s stock worth $5,168,000 after purchasing an additional 1,175 shares during the last quarter.
-Captrust Financial Advisors raised its holdings in shares of ESCO Technologies by 0.9% during the second quarter.
-Captrust Financial Advisors now owns 21,891 shares of the scientific and technical instruments company’s stock worth $1,497,000 after purchasing an additional 206 shares during the last quarter.
-Jane Street Group LLC purchased a new position in shares of ESCO Technologies during the second quarter worth $387,000.
-Thrivent Financial for Lutherans raised its holdings in shares of ESCO Technologies by 20.0% during the second quarter.
-Thrivent Financial for Lutherans now owns 25,397 shares of the scientific and technical instruments company’s stock worth $1,736,000 after purchasing an additional 4,237 shares during the last quarter.
-Finally, Price T Rowe Associates Inc. MD raised its holdings in shares of ESCO Technologies by 3.4% during the second quarter.
-Price T Rowe Associates Inc. MD now owns 2,747,370 shares of the scientific and technical instruments company’s stock worth $187,838,000 after purchasing an additional 91,085 shares during the last quarter.
+Several hedge funds and other institutional investors have recently made changes to their positions in the business.
+Advisor Group Holdings Inc. increased its holdings in ESCO Technologies by 45.6% in the 1st quarter.
+Advisor Group Holdings Inc. now owns 2,265 shares of the scientific and technical instruments company’s stock worth $158,000 after acquiring an additional 709 shares in the last quarter.
+Citigroup Inc. boosted its stake in ESCO Technologies by 19.6% in the 1st quarter.
+Citigroup Inc. now owns 24,387 shares of the scientific and technical instruments company’s stock worth $1,705,000 after purchasing an additional 4,005 shares during the period.
+MetLife Investment Management LLC boosted its stake in ESCO Technologies by 54.4% in the 1st quarter.
+MetLife Investment Management LLC now owns 13,675 shares of the scientific and technical instruments company’s stock worth $956,000 after purchasing an additional 4,820 shares during the period.
+Rhumbline Advisers boosted its stake in ESCO Technologies by 1.0% in the 1st quarter.
+Rhumbline Advisers now owns 74,783 shares of the scientific and technical instruments company’s stock worth $5,229,000 after purchasing an additional 728 shares during the period.
+Finally, Commonwealth of Pennsylvania Public School Empls Retrmt SYS boosted its stake in ESCO Technologies by 13.8% in the 1st quarter.
+Commonwealth of Pennsylvania Public School Empls Retrmt SYS now owns 22,408 shares of the scientific and technical instruments company’s stock worth $1,567,000 after purchasing an additional 2,711 shares during the period.
 Hedge funds and other institutional investors own 94.98% of the company’s stock.

 ESCO Technologies Company Profile